 Ok, we know that deep down inside you understand what we’re saying, but if it costs a million to get a million, that just isn’t doable.
 Although premiums vary by insurance company, we typically see a cost of $100 per year per teenage driver.
 If we break that down per month, that’s less than $9 per month.

 Do you have a teen driver and are concerned that you don’t have the right insurance protection for your family?
-Call us at (937) 592-4871 or visit our website and we’ll be happy to review your insurance and get quotes that take away your worry.
+Call us or request your quotes today and we’ll be happy to review your insurance and take away your worry.